How To Get a 170 on The LSAT at First Attempt

-Before I begin, you need to understand that to pass this exam you need to be ready to do put in the required effort, as it won’t be an easy way to succeed.
-To here is my secret on how I passed the LSAT;
+Before I begin, you need to understand that to pass this exam.
+You need to be ready to put in the required effort, as it won’t be easy to succeed.
+Here is my secret on how I passed the LSAT;

 · Take A Time Off to A Study

-Not everyone can wait until September to take the test, to use the summer to study.
-If you want this badly, then you should be willing to make sacrifices to study.
+Not everyone can wait until September to take the test to use the summer to study.
+If you want this badly, you should be willing to make sacrifices to study.
 Taking up other responsibilities while trying to study for the LSAT is not an easy job, as the distractions will not help you.
-If you can not find time to study, do well to create it for yourself.
+If you can not find time to study, create it for yourself.

 · Study A help prep Program

-There are a lot of test programs that you can make use of, all you have to do is get the one that relates to your learning method.
-Most prep programs are excessively detailed and this can be an issue, as it can make things more complicated for you.
-Every test prep program has its strength and deficiency so you need to discover what’s best for you.
-When you discover the program that best suits you then you are one step closer to the actualization of your dream.
+There are a lot of test programs that you can make use of.
+You only have to get the one that relates to your learning method.
+Most prep programs are excessively detailed, and this can be an issue, as it can make things more complicated for you.
+Every test prep program has strengths and deficiencies, so you must discover what’s best for you.
+You are one step closer to realizing your dream when you discover the program that best suits you.

 After choosing the best program for yourself, it does not end there.
-You have to also select how best you want to prepare for the examination.
-Most people prefer to study by sitting down to themselves to study and practice questions, and they still, get good results.
-For me, I took prep classes, so that I could get others insight into the problems to be solved and in case of difficulty.
+You must also select how best you want to prepare for the examination.
+Most people prefer to study by sitting down to study and practice questions, and they still get good results.
+I took prep classes to get others’ insight into the problems to be solved and in case of difficulty.
 Most people who self-study can have a couple of face-to-face times with an instructor and can cover for the classroom time.

 · Establish A Study Schedule

-As of now, you must have noticed, we have not started the actual study and that’s because making a planned decision right before you begin studying for your LSAT can either aid your studying or tear it apart.
+As of now, you must have noticed we have not started the actual study, and that’s because making a planned decision right before you begin studying for your LSAT can either aid your studying or tear it apart.
 Irrespective of your learning methods, create a timetable of what you want to do and when you want to do that in a given week.
-This is to give you a target to meet up every day, you can factor in another thing but just bear in mind that follows it no matter what.
+This is to give you a target to meet up with every day.
+You can factor in another thing, but bear in mind that follows it no matter what.

 · Practice Test

-Now you begin the study process as understanding the nature of the test, question types, and problem-solving techniques are enormously crucial but practice test is an important element of LSAT prep.
-When you are answering a couple of questions at a time and when you are on a time constraint is different.
-The best way to understand this difference is through practice tests and I will advise that you take as many as you can, to get you acquainted with the test.
-I took about 20-30 before the end of my test prep, so can also give it a go.
+Now you begin the study process as understanding the nature of the test, question types, and problem-solving techniques are enormously crucial.
+Still, the practice test is an essential element of LSAT prep.
+When you are answering a couple of questions at a time and on time, the constraint is different.
+The best way to understand this difference is through practice tests, and I will advise that you take as many as you can to get acquainted with the test.
+I took about 20-30 before the end of my test prep, so I can also give it a go.

 · Learn From Your Mistakes

 When you are done taking your practices test, grade them and study the ones you got wrong again to avoid making the same mistakes.
-If you can not learn from the mistakes you have made then there’s no point in doing the practice test.
+If you can not learn from your mistakes, then there’s no point in doing the practice test.
 Avoid focusing on why the correct answer was correct, rather focus on why you got the wrong ones wrong.
-By so doing, you will be able to recognize why you got it wrong as well as the correct answer to it, and your chance of getting the question wrong in the future becomes low.
+By so doing, you will be able to recognize why you got it wrong, and the correct answer to it, and your chance of getting the question wrong in the future becomes low.

-Note: I have successfully coached you on what to do to get 170 on your LSAT but I will also want to let you in on a secret.
-A high score is not a confirmation of admission nor is a low score at the end of the road.
-Irrespective of the fact that you are studying at some point you need to give your brain some rest, take breaks, hang out with friends and try not to concern yourself about the examination all day long.
-In case you are not aware burnout is a real thing and can wreck your LSAT experience if you don’t avoid it.
+I have successfully coached you on what to do to get 170 on your LSAT, but I will also want to let you in on a secret.
+A high score is not a confirmation of admission or a low score at the end of the road.
+Irrespective of the fact that you are studying, at some point, you need to give your brain some rest, take breaks, hang out with friends, and try not to concern yourself about the examination all day long.
+In case you are unaware, burnout is real and can wreck your LSAT experience if you don’t avoid it.